panoply/vscode-liquid/readme.md

 - Liquid Languages Support
 - Shopify Liquid (Theme Check)

-This extension uses the **Liquid** display name and is considered the official Liquid extension for vscode.
+This extension uses the **Liquid** display name and is considered the official Liquid extension for vscode by developers.

 ### Liquid Languages Support